primefaces/primefaces/CONTRIBUTING.md

   - All comments, names of classes and variables, log messages, etc. must be **in English**.
   - All `.java` files must include the standard PrimeFaces copyright header.
   - All your code should follow the Java Code Conventions regarding variable/method/class naming.
-  - Maximum line size is 120 characters.
+  - Maximum line size is 160 characters.
   - Indentation should be made with 4 spaces, not tabs.
   - Line feeds should be UNIX-like (`\n`).
   - All .java source files should be pure ASCII.
 All .properties files should be ISO-8859-1.
   - Number autoboxing and/or autounboxing is forbidden.
   - Every class should define a constructor, even if it is the default one, and include a call to `super()`.
-  - Every non-nullable argument in a public method should be first validated with a `Validate.notNull(...)` call.
-  - All method arguments should include the `final` modifier, so that their value is never changed.
   - Include `/* ... */` comments for every algorithm you develop with a minimum of complexity. *"Minimum of complexity"* usually means you had to take some design decisions in order to write it the way you did.
 Do not write obvious comments.